 Disneyland Resort in Anaheim has long been my pick for that very first theme park vacation with little ones, because of its manageable size and laid back California vibe.
-You don’t need a car or a shuttle to navigate between the attractions or the restaurants of Downtown Disney.
+You don’t need a car or a shuttle to navigate between attractions, or the restaurants of Downtown Disney.
 There are frequent snack stands and shops where kids can cool off.
-Several rides and stage shows cater to everyone ranging from toddlers and grandparents with their gentle coasters, familiar stories and popular music — making them a great way for parents to rest their feet.
+Several rides and stage shows cater to all ages with their gentle coasters, familiar stories and popular music — making them a great way for parents to rest their feet.

 Disneyland’s Evolution as a Family Playground